Taiye Selasi

-Taiye Selasi (born 2 November 1979) is a British-American writer and photographer.
+Taiye Selasi (born 2 November 1979 in London, England) is an American writer and photographer.
 Of Nigerian and Ghanaian origin, she describes herself as a "local" of Accra, Berlin, New York and Rome.
+In 2005, Selasi published "Bye-Bye, Babar (Or: What is an Afropolitan?)", her seminal text on Afropolitans.
+Her novel, Ghana Must Go, was published by Penguin in 2013.